Reviews You Can Rely On

 Credit: Abriah Wofford

-Moving to other models, the Eiffel Tower is a particularly useful stress test, and the Saturn 2 gave us an impeccable model.
-Every crossbeam came out beautifully defined.
+Our printed Eiffel Tower, a particularly useful stress test, was printed impeccably; every crossbeam came out beautifully defined.
 The tiny chiclet teeth of our skull were clear and impressively detailed, though some of the cavities in the smaller bones did close up.
-The build layers were essentially undetectable, which is generally the easiest evidence of having been printed for a printer of this quality.
+The build layers in both models were essentially undetectable.
+In our benchy model, the tiny windows and handrails were formed flawlessly.
+The leftover resin inside the hull was difficult to drain, but it did not affect the quality of the print.

 Ease of Use